-3. Have you completed the BSA Online Youth Protection Training course within the last 24 months?
-Yes NO (Must be completed bi-annually!)
+3. Is your completed the BSA Online Youth Protection Training course current?
+Yes NO

-If NO, you MUST complete this course and attach a copy of the certification card provided upon successful completion of the training.
-Training may be completed at the BSA Online Learning Center: http://myscouting.org If you have already completed the course, please attach the copy of the card to this form.
+If NO, you MUST complete this course and attach a copy of the certificate provided upon successful completion of the training.
+Training may be completed at the BSA Online Learning Center: http://myscouting.org If you have already completed the course, please attach the copy of the certificate to this form.